ShengJie-Zh/python-sEMG/README.md

 Currently shared:

-- Sample data preprocessing scripts
+- Sample data processing scripts

 🚧 **Important Notice:**
 This repository does **not currently contain the full implementation** of the proposed method.
 The complete source code will be released **upon final acceptance** of the manuscript.